 - 1. Room and board costs shall not be reimbursed.
 Facilities that only provide independent living services or non-clinical services that do not meet the requirements of this manual are not eligible for reimbursement. - 2.
 TGH services shall not be covered when treatment goals are met or less intensive services may achieve stabilization. - 3.
 Services that are based upon incomplete, missing, or outdated assessments, IPOCs or CIPOCs shall be denied reimbursement. - 4.
-TGH services may not be billed concurrently with any Community Mental Health Rehabilitative Services (CMHRS), with the following exceptions: - Intensive In-Home Services for Children and Adolescents may be billed for up to seven days immediately prior to discharge from a TGH, to transition the youth from the TGH to home, as applicable. - School based Therapeutic Day Treatment. - Mental Health Skill-Building (MHSS) with the following limitations: the TGH may not serve as the MHSS provider for individuals residing in the provider's respective facility; MHSS is limited to 8 units per week, with at least half of each week's services provided outside of the TGH; MHSS is limited to a maximum of 2 units per day; and, the MHSS Individual Service Plan (ISP) shall not include activities that contradict or duplicate those in the treatment plan established by the TGH.
+TGH services may not be billed concurrently with any Mental Health Service, with the following exceptions: - School based Therapeutic Day Treatment, Mobile Crisis Response and Community Stabilization with no limitations (see the Mental Health Services Manual for service requirements). - Mental Health Skill-Building (MHSS) with the following limitations: the TGH may not serve as the MHSS provider for individuals residing in the provider's respective facility; MHSS is limited to 8 units per week, with at least half of each week's services provided outside of the TGH; MHSS is limited to a maximum of 2 units per day; and, the MHSS Individual Service Plan (ISP) shall not include activities that contradict or duplicate those in the treatment plan established by the TGH.
 Limits may be exceeded based on medical necessity under EPSDT.
-See Chapter IV of the CMHRS Manual for additional details.
+See the Mental Health Services Manual for additional details.